Explore Japan’s Natural Wonders and Cultural Heritage in One Day!

 Meet up at 4-23 Hakataekichūōgai.
 Please arrive at the meeting point 20 minutes before departure time.
 We will depart at 8:30 Am sharp

-Mekari Dai 2 Parking Lot is a convenient parking facility located near Mekari Park in Kitakyushu, Japan.
-It provides easy access to the nearby scenic spots, including Mekari Shrine, Mekari Park, and the Kanmon Straits, making it a great spot for visitors exploring the area.
+Mekari Dai 2 Parking Lot is a convenient parking facility near Mekari Park in Kitakyushu, Japan, providing easy access to nearby attractions such as Mekari Shrine, Mekari Park, and the scenic Kanmon Straits.
+It’s an ideal spot for visitors looking to explore the area comfortably by car.

-Akiyoshido Cave, located in Yamaguchi Prefecture, Japan, is one of the largest and most impressive limestone caves in the country.
-It stretches over 10 kilometers, with about 1 kilometer open to the public.
-Inside, visitors can marvel at stunning stalactites, stalagmites, and unique rock formations, all beautifully illuminated, creating a mystical underground landscape.
-The cool, refreshing air inside makes it a popular destination year-round.
+Akiyoshido Cave is one of Japan's largest and most spectacular limestone caves, extending over 10 kilometers, with around 1 kilometer accessible to visitors.
+Inside, you can admire stunning stalactites, stalagmites, and unique rock formations, all illuminated to create a mystical underground atmosphere.
+The cave’s cool air makes it a refreshing attraction year-round.

 Motonosumi Inari Shrine, located in Yamaguchi Prefecture, Japan, is famous for its striking 123 red torii gates that wind along a scenic cliffside overlooking the Sea of Japan.
 This unique shrine offers breathtaking views of the coastline and is known for its unusual donation box placed high on one of the gates, challenging visitors to toss coins for good luck.
 The combination of cultural significance and stunning natural scenery makes it a popular destination for both spiritual visitors and photographers.

-Tsunoshima Bridge, located in Yamaguchi Prefecture, Japan, is one of the country's most scenic bridges, stretching nearly 1.8 kilometers across the crystal-clear waters of the Sea of Japan.
-Connecting the mainland to the picturesque island of Tsunoshima, the bridge offers stunning panoramic views of turquoise waters and white sandy beaches, making it a popular spot for tourists and photographers.
-The bridge’s elegant design and the surrounding natural beauty make it a must-see destination.
+Tsunoshima Bridge is one of Japan’s most scenic bridges, spanning nearly 1.8 kilometers across the crystal-clear waters of the Sea of Japan.
+Connecting the mainland to Tsunoshima Island, it offers breathtaking views of turquoise waters and white sandy beaches, making it a favorite spot for tourists and photographers.
+The bridge’s elegant design and the surrounding natural beauty make it a must-visit destination.

 For a full refund, cancel at least 24 hours before the scheduled departure time.